rlucente-se-jboss/ocp-on-nuc/gl-inet-openwrt-config.md

 First, make sure to backup your existing firmware in case this all takes a hard left turn.
-The included travel router instructions cover powering it up, connecting to the [default web interface](http://192.168.8.1/) and logging in for the first time.
+The included travel router instructions cover powering it up, connecting to the default web interface, http://192.168.8.1/, and logging in for the first time.
 Go to the appropriate web page to update the firmware and download a backup.

 Next, grab the latest firmware from the [OpenWRT upgrade URL](http://downloads.lede-project.org/releases/17.01.4/targets/ramips/mt7620/lede-17.01.4-ramips-mt7620-gl-mt300a-squashfs-sysupgrade.bin).